anthok/bakeshop/README.md

 ## Filling Directory Structure
-Filling names can be named anything, however the contents of a particular filling must follow pi-gens standards.
+Filling names can be named anything, however the contents of a particular filling **must follow pi-gens standards**.
 Bakeshop uses strict checking to ensure only pi-gen related files are in the filling directory.
 The files/ directory can be used to facilitate any other files that need to be incorporated into a filling.